- Home >

 SMELL for the distinctive, rotten-egg odor associated with natural gas.
 Natural gas is colorless and odorless, so we add a chemical odorant called mercaptan for easy detection.
 This odorant has a distinctive “rotten egg” type odor.
 You should act any time you detect even a small amount of this odor in the air.

-AVOID using any sources of ignition, such as cell phones, cigarettes, matches, flashlights, electronic devices, motorized vehicles, light switches or landlines, as natural gas can ignite from a spark, possibly causing a fire or explosion.
-Natural gas is non-toxic, lighter than air and displaces oxygen.
+AVOID using any sources of ignition, such as cell phones, cigarettes, matches, flashlights, electronic devices, motorized vehicles, light switches or landlines, as natural gas can ignite from a spark or open flame, possibly causing a fire or explosion.
+Natural gas is nontoxic, lighter than air and displaces oxygen.
 In severe cases, if not used properly, natural gas can also lead to asphyxiation.

 CALL Atlanta Gas Light at 877.427.4321 or 911 once you are out of the area of the suspected leak and in a safe place.
 Stay away until Atlanta Gas Light or emergency personnel indicate it is safe to return.